Accessible Trails

 More accessible trails in the works!

-In addition to extending the accessible Cohen River Trail along the Damariscotta River at Round Top Farm, we are working with consulting partners at Haley Ward to develop plans for fully accessible trails at La Verna Preserve and Keyes Woods in Bristol, and at Castner Brook Community Forest in Damariscotta.
+In addition to extending the accessible Cohen River Trail along the Damariscotta River at Round Top Farm, an accessible forest loop trail is in the works at Keyes Woods Preserve in Bristol.
+Construction began in fall 2025 with the goal of completing the trail by summer 2026.
+We are also working with consulting partners at Haley Ward to develop plans for fully accessible trails at La Verna Preserve, also in Bristol.

 Related Stories